krijnsent/crypto_vba/readme.md

 - Build an XLSM file with working examples
 - Better testing
 - Better error handling
-- ArrayToTable improvement to handle various data types (e.g. Trade and Margin trade) in one JSON response
 - For historical prices, include https://www.cryptocompare.com/api/
 - Build excel functions to get the information directly to a sheet
 - Later: place orders

 # Done
+- ArrayToTable improvement to handle various data types (e.g. Trade and Margin trade) in one JSON response
 - Post-process the Array to a more usable format (flat table)
 - Process the response to something you can use in Excel: an array/Range etc.
 - Build a function to transform the JSON to an Array
 - Build tests for all modules/functions
 - Integrate VBA-JSON into the project
+- Build the Bittrex API connector
+- Build the BTC-e connector
 - Build the Poloniex and BTC-e API connectors
 - Build the Kraken API connector
 - Build a working and tested VBA hash function

+# Donate
+If this project/the Excel saves you a lot of programming time, consider sending me a coffee or a beer:
+BTC: 1DNFF9y3dDMLNURpgdT3wXmFpmGBsQRyPa
+ETH: 0x6f61c0d77f410e614e294c454380bbb6ecc7bdc1
+Cheers!